nyctef/wormsjs/NOTES.md

 TODO next (?):

 - rectangle player collision instead of single pixel?
 At least to not fall into a gap of only a single pixel
+- dump 4x scaling and show at real size
+- accelerated falling and jumping for some more interesting movement
 - show player aiming line and spacebar to destroy circle in line of sight

+TODO later:

+- consolidate components and systems - currently they're probably way too finely-grained to be efficient.
+Easier to merge small things than to split apart large things, though, so put this off for as long as possible

 other ideas: